Victoria Bridge, Worcestershire: Operational use

 Between November 1979 and April 1980, a refurbishment programme was undertaken to safeguard the bridge and its capacity to support 21-tonne axle loading for running train services.
-Refurbishment cost of £94,346 including the replacement of the transverse timber deck support beams with 54 steel beams.
+The refurbishment cost (£94,346) included the replacement of the transverse timber deck support beams with 54 steel beams.
 More than half of the iron platework was replaced with steel, 3,500 rivets were replaced with high tensile friction grip bolts and it was painted with 1,200 litres of paint.

 In March 1987, the bridge was given Grade II* listed building status.